menu

 Skill Rolls:

 Grave Thirst is our major focus for points with the Teen Witch. at 5/5, we get 7.5% lifesteal per stack up to a base of 3.
-But since it's a Kill Skill, that goes up to 4 through Grave Power for a total of 30% lifesteal from a single skill.
-Blood Is Power of course converts this to a 90% buff, meaning our total from Blood is Power can be straight up doubled from these 5 points.
+But since it's a Kill Skill, that goes up to 6 through Grave Power and 9.75% lifesteal through Mourning for a total of 58.5% lifesteal.
+Blood Is Power of course converts this to 175.5% bonus kinetic damage.
 Happy farming!

 Blood Is Magic is another good option, giving action skill damage based on the fullness of Vex's health.
 Considering we're pretty much always full, this is almost always active.
 And while it lists specifically action skill damage, this does still apply to the bonus element from Blood Is Power.